vZome/vzome/docs/sharing.md

 ## Customizing the Generated Page

-The second link in the `README.md` takes you right into edit mode for `index.md`, the source for your custom web page.
+The second link in the `README.md` takes you right into edit mode for the source for your custom web page, which is a file in a different folder, with the suffix `.md` (for Markdown).
-The raw `index.md` content will look something like this:
+The raw `.md` file content will look something like this:

 {% raw %}
 ```markdown